citahub/cyton-android/README.md

-# CitaWallet-Android
+# Neuron-Android
-The CITA wallet app on Android operation system
+The Nervos wallet app on Android operation system